briankoser/sfc-listeners-guide/episodes/0123-the-terror-by-dan-simmons-comes-to-amc-and-other-news.md

     comments: Coming 2021 (and will even feature Hayden Christensen)
 stan_lee:
   - Stan rants about weather reports
+take_that_science:
+  - Scientists have created zombie cells
+  - Scientists have provided limited sight to the blind
+  - It definitely was an asteroid that killed the dinosaurs
+  - A meteorite injured a thousand people in Russia
+  - Police say a man died by spontaneous combustion
+  - Chechnya banned wizards and sorcery
+  - Someone hacked an early response system in Montana and sent a warning that dead bodies were rising from their graves

 last_listen: 2018-10-02
 recommendation: no